 Use the area below each video to comment on that particular lesson.
 This is for public viewing and as such should be relevant to the video as well as other members.

 Please avoid using the comment area to troubleshoot Internet issues that might be specific to your computer and service provider.Instead, check out our FAQ page.

 Feedback & Suggestions for Woodcarving Workshops

 We welcome these!
 Click here for our contact page, or write to us at firstname.lastname@example.org.
+Please be patient.
 We do our best to respond to all mail within a few days.

 Many of the questions we receive have to do with computer glitches, most of which have nothing to do with the Woodcarving Workshops site and therefore are outside of our ability to correct.

-There is a Frequently Asked Question (FAQ) page that you find through the About tab.
+There is a Frequently Asked Question (FAQ) page that you find through the Menu Tab, top of the page on thr right.
 You are quite likely to find your answer there, so please check this out first.

 If you can't find a suitable answer to your question in the FAQ page, by all means write to us at email@example.com.
 We do our best to respond to all mail within a few days.